n04x/pandemic/README.md

 #### Adding files to the project

 1. Open *CMakeLists.txt*
-2. Add the file name to `SOURCE_FILES` variable
+2. Add the file path to `SOURCE_FILES` variable
-3. Run *build.cmd* to regenerate the Visual Studio solution
+3. Run *bootstrap.cmd* to regenerate the Visual Studio solution

 ### Linux